Cog-Creators/Red-DiscordBot/docs/update_red.rst

 .. note::

     If you're developing for Red, you should also look for "Breaking changes" sections in release notes for each minor (X.Y.0) version that's been released since you last updated Red.
+To make migration process easier, we also provide extensive `incompatible_changes/index` document explaining the breaking changes we've made in more detail.

 .. important::